 Campus Community Book Project

-Promoting dialogue.
+Promoting Dialogue.
 Building Community.

 For more than 20 years, the UC Davis Campus Community Book Project (CCBP) has promoted dialogue and built community by encouraging diverse members of the campus and surrounding communities to read the same book and attend related events.
 The book project—a signature initiative out of the Office of Campus Community Relations since 2002—advances the mission to improve both the campus climate and community relations, to foster diversity and to promote equity and inclusiveness.